 - a.
 An effective marketing strategy does several things: - i.
 It reaches the right buyers at the right time - ii.
 It persuades them to buy the product - iii.
 It develops a strong relationship with them over time - b.
-The basic elements of a marketing strategy consist of two concepts: - i. the target market - ii. the marketing mix variables that combine to satisfy the needs of the target market

-2. The target market

-- a.
-The target market is a group of consumers toward whom the firm aims its marketing efforts, and ultimately its goods and services - b.
-Diversity plays an ever-increasing role in targeting markets - The Hispanic population in the United States has surpassed African Americans as the largest minority group - ii.
+The basic elements of a marketing strategy consist of two concepts: - i. the target market - ii. the marketing mix variables that combine to satisfy the needs of the target market - 2.
+The target market - a.
+The target market is a group of consumers toward whom the firm aims its marketing efforts, and ultimately its goods and services. - b.
+Diversity plays an ever-increasing role in targeting markets. - i.
+The Chinese and South Asian populations are becoming influential target markets in Canada. - ii.
 Targeting consumers in specific global markets also represents a challenge-and an opportunity - 3.
 Marketing mix variables - a.
-Marketing decisions can be divided into several variables or strategies which form the total package, called the marketing mix - b.
-The four marketing mix variables are product, distribution, promotion, and pricing strategies - c.
-The marketing mix consists of a blend of these four variables to fit the needs and preferences of a specific target market
+Marketing decisions can be divided into several variables or strategies that form the total package, called the marketing mix. - b.
+The four marketing mix variables are product, distribution, promotion, and pricing strategies. - c.
+The marketing mix consists of a blend of these four variables to fit the needs and preferences of a specific target market. - Product strategy